 Self-service capabilities for staff to change their levels of notifications

-Moving to messaging automation decreases the need for manual intervention in many of these processes, freeing up IT staff to focus on higher value added services.
+Moving to message automation decreases the need for manual intervention in many of these processes, freeing up IT staff to focus on higher value-added services.

-Mobiles provide workforce management for a range of functional areas, such as IT and Human Resources departments.
 Options include delivering company announcements, providing IT system updates, sending account authentication and password reset information, timesheet processing, and critical notifications.
-Common examples include:

 Rapid dissemination of critical OH&S updates